Search engine optimization. Conversion rate optimization. Landing page optimization.

 People are impatient by default, and the less they know about your company, the less patience they’re going to have for your landing page to finish loading.
 Studies abound showing that every second counts in this area—speed gains predictably increase your conversion, and slowdowns predictably tank them.

-One fix: host your pages on your own LeadPages® subdomain and get advantage to Google’s server technology (which is what powers our platform).
+One fix: host your pages on your own LeadPages® subdomain and get an advantage to Google’s server technology (which is what powers our platform).
 Mindvalley Hispano’s Juan Martitegui found that simply letting LeadPages® host his landing page, instead of publishing it to another server, increased his opt-in rate by 10%.

 Regardless of where your page is hosted, keep close tabs on load time.